Grants for Transition Planning

 Your profile details will be visible to reviewers, and you’ll also see them in the final PDF of your application once you have submitted it.

-Yes, as long as the submission deadline has not passed, you can login and make changes to your application at any time before you submit the final version which is due March 19, 2021 by 11:59 pm.
+Applications cannot be edited once submitted.
+However, you may submit a request to have it administratively unlocked.
+Once you make the edits, you will need to submit again.
+The final version is due March 19, 2021 by 11:59 pm.
 Applicants who intend to make changes to their applicants are encouraged to save it as “In Progress” prior to submitting the final version.
-If you have already submitted your application and would like to make changes, you can do so by opening the original application, making edits and resubmitting.

 What is a "community-based organization"?